Shaan-Duggal/GreenQuest-Final/README.md

 GitHub Copilot: Used the amazing Github Copilot for recommendations
 ### I would like to thank my friends who told me what to improve.

-# This project is not done and I will be constantly updating it if you have any suggestions just make a pull request
+# This project is not done and I will be constantly updating it if you have any suggestions make a pull request or contact me using the contacts I provided above